Bio (Alec (Alexandru) Balasescu )

 Balasescu holds a Ph.D. in Cultural Anthropology from the University of California, Irvine (2004), a Master of Arts in Social Sciences from Université Lumière Lyon 2 (1998) and a Bachelor of Arts (Hons.) in Sociology from the University of Bucharest (1997).

 He has received awards and research grants from the Otto Mauer Foundation and BMUKK Austria.
-He is a graduate of the US State Department’s International Visitor Leadership Program.
+He is a graduate of the US State Department’s International Visitor Leadership Program (2009).
 Balasescu has also received a British Library Grant as part of its Endangered Archive Programme for his work “Faces and Places in early Modern Iran” (2005), and he is the recipient of the Wenner Gren Foundation for Anthropological Research Fellowship.